OWRC/interpolants/sources/climate-data-service.md

 # Data Service Coverage

 The service encompasses a 44,500km² region that includes the entire Canadian portion of the Lake Ontario drainage basin.
-This area has been sub-divided into 4,238 sub-watersheds that are roughly 10km² in size.
-These sub-watersheds are topologically connected, meaning that each have assigned their upslope and downslope neighbouring sub-watersheds, allowing for the quick collection of catchment areas and drainage pathways.
+This area has been sub-divided into 4,238 sub-watersheds that are roughly 10km² in size (see map above).
+These sub-watersheds are [topologically connected](https://owrc.shinyapps.io/sws23/), meaning that each have assigned their upslope and downslope neighbouring sub-watersheds, allowing for the quick collection of catchment areas and drainage pathways.
 At a high-level, when looking at the coverage as a whole, the sub-watershed collection appears similar to a spatial grid, only it is structured in a way that is hydrologically meaningful.

-This is an important distinction because not only can the data service yield long-term infilled climate data to any user-selected point, but it can readily (on-the-fly) aggregate climatologies within a catchment area of any size.
+This is an important distinction because not only can the data service yield long-term infilled climate data to any user-selected point, but it can readily (i.e., on-the-fly) aggregate climatologies within a catchment area of any size.
 Such data aggregation is a costly component to most hydrological research such as those involving numerical modelling.

 In creating this coverage, the ORMGP Near Real-time Climate Data Service is dependent on digital elevation models (DEMs).
 The processing of DEMs is briefly described below.
-Technical details on the processing are provide via hyperlinks.
+Links to detailed technical notes on the processing are provided.

 ## Digital Elevation Model

 The foundation to the climate data service (DS) is the digital elevation model (DEM).
-As part of the scaling exercise (v.2023) the DEM used was the Provincial Digital Elevation Model (PDEM) offered by the Ontario Ministry of Environment and Forestry, last updated October 16, 2023.
-The 30x30m² horizontal resolution DEM was first resampled to 60x60m².
+As part of the scaling exercise (v.2023) the DEM adopted was the Provincial Digital Elevation Model (PDEM) offered by the Ontario Ministry of Environment and Forestry, last updated October 16, 2023.
+The 30x30m² horizontal resolution DEM was first resampled to a 60x60m² resolution.
 The resampled DEM can be found here: [`PDEM-South-D2013-OWRC23-60.bil`](https://www.dropbox.com/scl/fi/cu50wbrruxk8st4zv4o52/PDEM-South-D2013-OWRC23-60.bil.7z?rlkey=6hhe8udads6fx2psu1z8xx4jk&dl=1).

 ## Hydrological correction

-Next, the DEM is processed using a procedure called "hydrological correction" which is a means of essentially filling in sinks/depressions to ensure a continuous downslope flow directions.
-This procedure is a common practice in hydrology when there's a need to define stream channels from DEMs when direct mapping is unavailable.
+Next, the [DEM was processed](/interpolants/interpolation/overland2023.html) using a procedure called "hydrological correction" which is a means of essentially filling in sinks/depressions to ensure a continuous downslope flow directions.
+This procedure is a common practice in hydrology when there's a need to define stream channels from DEMs where direct watercourse mapping is unavailable.
 Hydrological correction used here follows the method of Wang and Liu (2006) with some flat region adjustments following Garbrecht and Martz (1997).

 The hydrological corrected DEM can be found here: [`PDEM-South-D2013-OWRC23-60-HC.bil`](https://www.dropbox.com/scl/fi/uxdcf18qeqv099el6yfwg/PDEM-South-D2013-OWRC23-60-HC.bil.7z?rlkey=tpoot5uqaswosozrrbvzdfry8&dl=1).

 ## Sub-watershed delineation

-With the hydrological corrected digital elevation model (HDEM) flow path are then defined using the so-called D8-algorithm (O'Callaghan and Mark, 1984).
-A hill-climbing algorithm is then applied to define sub-watersheds of a specified area; here 10km² is chosen as it is roughly the scale of a typical convective storm in southern Ontario.
+With the hydrologically corrected digital elevation model (HCDEM) flow paths are then defined using the so-called *D8*-algorithm (O'Callaghan and Mark, 1984).
+A hill-climbing algorithm is then applied to define sub-watersheds of a specified area; [here 10km² is chosen](/interpolants/interpolation/subwatershed.html) as it is roughly the scale of a typical convective storm in southern Ontario.
 The v.2023 sub-watersheds can be accessed here: [`PDEM-South-D2013-OWRC23-60-HC-sws10.shp`](https://www.dropbox.com/scl/fi/a0r65kr7i1jirdci6d8jg/PDEM-South-D2013-OWRC23-60-HC-sws10.7z?rlkey=caol95r7k0s9p1re31mlev2a4&dl=1)

-> *see also the sub-watersheds topology connected [here](https://owrc.shinyapps.io/sws23/).
+> *See also how the sub-watersheds are topology connected [here](https://owrc.shinyapps.io/sws23/).
 Clicking on any sub-watershed polygon will reveal the catchment area to the selected watershed in green, and the downslope sub-watersheds in red.*

 <br><br>